Orthokeratology sounds exciting, but will it work for you?

-Our optometrists will examine your suitibility for orthokeratology and discuss your expected results.
+Our optometrist will examine your suitability for Orthokeratology and discuss your expected results.
 They will examine your prescription, shape, and health of your eye.
-To be suitable for ortho-k you must have a healthy cornea.
-This will be examined prior to any orthokeratology fitting.
+To be suitable for Ortho-k you must have a healthy cornea.
+This will be examined prior to any Orthokeratology fitting.
 Fitting the lenses requires several scheduled visits.
-Patients who have higher degrees of myopia may require more visits as more adjustments may be made to the lenses.
+Patients who have higher degrees may require more visits as more adjustments may be made to the lenses.

 Is it uncomfortable?

-If you are looking to reduce your dependence on glasses and contact lenses, and don't mind wearing lenses to sleep at night, orthokeratology is an excellent option.
+If you are looking to reduce your dependence on glasses and contact lenses, and don't mind wearing lenses to sleep at night, Orthokeratology is an excellent option.
 If you want to completely eliminate use of contacts and glasses altogether, refractive surgery is the only way of permanently correcting your vision.
 Both options have pros and cons.
 Orthokeratology is non-invasive and the effects are temporary and reversible.
 Whereas refractive surgery is invasive but permanent.
-Generally speaking, if you are anxious about having surgery on your eyes and want an alternative to contact lenses, ortho-k is a great way of correcting your vision.
-You can still have refractive surgery at a later stage, simply cease wearing the orthokeratology lenses and your eyes will revert back to their original state.
-If you unstable vision and have an increasing prescription, we generally recommend waiting until your vision stabilises before performing refractive surgery.
-Whilst there is no guarantee at what age your eyesight will stabilise, a majority of people have myopic changes up to around ages of 26 to 28.
+Generally speaking, if you are anxious about having surgery on your eyes and want an alternative to contact lenses, Ortho-K is a great way of correcting your vision.
+You can still have refractive surgery at a later stage, simply cease wearing the Orthokeratology lenses and your eyes will revert back to their original state.
+If you have unstable vision and have an increasing prescription, it is recommended to wait until your vision stabilises before performing refractive surgery.

 If you are interested in Orthokeratology (OrthoK) in Sydney: